pacifiquem/java-programming/README.md

 # java-programming
-repo I'm going to use while leaning and practicing java
+repo I'm going to use while dealing java